-The plans you get in Bluehost is non-comparable.
-It has a plan for everyone, from low budget website to high maintenance big companies, anyone can enjoy their plans.
+The plans you get in Bluehost are non-comparable.
+It has a plan for everyone, from low-budget websites to high-maintenance big companies, anyone can enjoy their plans.

 BlueHost Vs NameCheap: Security

-NameCheap also offer a range of features to protect not only your own data but also the data of your customers.
-They also have DDoS protection, two-factor authentication process, and automatic domain lock feature.
+NameCheap also offers a range of features to protect not only your own data but also the data of your customers.
+They also have DDoS protection, a two-factor authentication process, and an automatic domain lock feature.

 Its hosting account security features include personalized security notifications (for opening your account), password recovery and recovery options, and dynamic support PINs as an added security step.
 And last but not the least, they also offer free SSL certificates.

 BlueHost has an edge over NameCheap in security and privacy concerns.
-It has three powerful tools to combat with spams related to Emails: SpamAssassin, Spam Hammer, and Spam Experts.
+It has three powerful tools to combat spam related to Emails: SpamAssassin, Spam Hammer, and Spam Experts.
 Even in low plans, you will get good security features.